estcarisimo/scamper2mongo/README.md

 $ python mongoPINGexample.py
 ```

-The code are pretty simple and the output is not really interesting but you can have a look at the code to get involved with mongo's pipeline, which is the equivalent to the SQL query.
+The code in each script is pretty simple and both outputs are not really meaningful but you can have a look at the code to get involved with mongo's pipeline, which is the equivalent to the SQL query.